A Note Regarding Possible Shipping Delays & Worker Shortages

 - Each bed frame has slightly different holes to attach the headboard, you do need to drill the holes and attach the headboard using the bolts provided.

-- Some chairs come ready to assemble.
+- Some bookcases, although limited, will come ready to assemble.